tabholt/detecting_edgeworth_cycles/README.md

 For the paper 100 epochs was used, less than 10 is not recommended.

-The ensemble model bool indicates whether to use ensemble LSTM model or Basic one.
+The ensemble model bool indicates whether to use ensemble LSTM model or basic one.
 0 will give basic model, 1 will give ensemble model.

 Once the model has run, results will be printed to the terminal, and saved in a csv log file called `lstm_model_log.csv`.
 Running multiple times will append new lines onto this log file.